 Your current site is not responsive, meaning it’s not mobile-friendly.

 You need more leads and are not getting the results you want.

 Your business has shifted, and so has your target audiences and service offerings.

-brand strategy has changed.
-You need to show up better in search engines.
+has changed. brand strategy You need to show up better in search engines.

-While there’s not a major departure in website design, from what we saw in 2017, you’ll start to see a widening gap between companies that stay ahead of web design trends and those that are falling behind.
+While there’s not a major departure in website design, from what we saw in 2018, you’ll start to see a widening gap between companies that stay ahead of website design trends and those that are falling behind.